jsinger67/scnr/README.md

 The normal Lex/Flex POSIX matching is greedy.
 It some sort adheres to the longest match rule but poses some overhead during backtracking on the scanner's runtime.

-Since `scnr` works with minimized DFAs only (current situation, may change) it always matches repetitions like `*` and `+` non-greedily.

 ### Exit conditions on repetitions

-But you have to be very specific about the content of the repeated expression in that sense that the transition from a repeated expression to the following part of the regular expression should be unambiguous.
+Using DFAs you have a small performance gain but you have to be very specific about the content of the repeated expression in that sense that the transition from a repeated expression to the following part of the regular expression should be unambiguous.

 Lets have a look at this regex with a repeated expression of `.` in the middle.